myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 - Create a new tabbed app: `ionic start "SF Sample" tabs`
 - Enter the created app directory: `cd SF\ Sample`

-Go to [https://github.com/myurasov/Salesforce-REST-API-Ionic-framework-app-sample](https://github.com/myurasov/Salesforce-REST-API-Ionic-framework-app-sample) and copy all files from the repostory to the current folder.
+Go to [https://github.com/myurasov/Salesforce-REST-API-Ionic-framework-app-sample](https://github.com/myurasov/Salesforce-REST-API-Ionic-framework-app-sample) and copy all files from the repository to the current folder.

 App uses few of Cordova plugins: